cfunkhouser/aoc2023/README.md

   aoc2023 star [command]

 Available Commands:
-  one         Calculate value from a trebuchet calibration document two         Calculate value from a trebuchet calibration document
+  four        Calculate the sum of the power of each minimal set. one         Calculate value from a trebuchet calibration document three       Calculate the sum of the IDs of possible games for given RGB values. two         Calculate value from a trebuchet calibration document

 Flags: